codemonger-io/codemonger/cdk/README.md

 aws cloudformation describe-stacks --stack-name codemonger-$DEPLOYMENT_STAGE --query "Stacks[0].Outputs[?OutputKey=='ContentsDistributionDomainName']|[0].OutputValue" | sed -E 's/(^")|("$)//g'
 ```

-Please replace `$DEPLOYMENT_STAGE` with the deployment stage where the CloudFront you want resides.
+Please replace `$DEPLOYMENT_STAGE` with the deployment stage where the CloudFront distribution you want resides.
-The last `sed` command removes surrounding double quotation marks from the output.
+The last `sed` command removes surrounding double quotation marks from the output, by the way.

 ### Running unit tests